Riya267/ecommerce-assignment/README.md

 ## 📱 Responsiveness Considerations

-The UI is built with a **mobile-first design philosophy**, ensuring a smooth experience on small devices.
+The UI is built with a **mobile-first design**, ensuring a smooth experience on small devices.
 For layout, a **responsive CSS grid** is used.